-&lt;sup>48 On a voluntary basis, an additional table on the links between reform measures and supporting investments, in particular those included in the Economic and Investment Plan for the Western Balkans, may be added.
+49 On a voluntary basis, an additional table on the links between reform measures and supporting investments, in particular those included in the Economic and Investment Plan for the Western Balkans, may be added.
 An example of such table can be found in the 2022-2024 ERP of North Macedonia.

-ANNEX 3: EXTERNAL CONTRIBUTION TO THE ERP 2023-2025
+ANNEX 3: EXTERNAL CONTRIBUTION TO THE ERP 2024-2026